featurehub-io/featurehub/sdks/client-csharp/FeatureHubSDK/README.md

 # FeatureHubSDK

 This library is the client SDK for the [https://featurehub.io](FeatureHub) open source project, which brings you Cloud Native Feature Flag management, A/B experiments and remote configuration.

-This package includes the client SDK for event source, which gives you realtime updates, the core repository, and the API required for allowing you to change the state of features using your Service Account URL.

-The repository is isolated from the EventSource mechanism, so you can alternatively fill it from a file or a database if you wish - and it is likely what you would do in integration tests.
+It is specifically targeted at server-side applications, REST servers, web applications and so forth.
+As such it focuses on providing near-realtime updates to features rather than surfacing polling functionality that would be normally used in Browsers and Mobile.
+We recommend that you always request *Client-Evaluated API Keys* when requesting your API key via the `API Keys` section in FeatureHub's Management Repository console.

 ## SDK features
 Details about what general features are available in SDKs from FeatureHub are [available here](https://docs.featurehub.io/#sdks).

 ## Changelog

+2.0.0 - client side evaluation support
 1.1.0 - analytics support
 1.0.0 - initial functionality with near-realtime event updates, full feature repository, server side rollout strategies.